+This selection sets the service type for the inbound connection.
 If you are not sure, select TCP/UDP.

-- 10. In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
-In the Connection Type, Starting Port, and Ending Port fields, enter the inbound connection information. - 12.
+- 12. In the Starting Port and Ending Port fields, enter the numbers of the inbound traffic ports. - 13.
 Click the Apply button.

-The service is now in the Portmap Table.
+The service is now in the Port Triggering Portmap Table.
 You must enable port triggering before the router uses port triggering.
-See Enable Port Triggering on page 160.
+See Enable port triggering on page 170.